SensorsINI/v2e/README.md

 * _tennis.aedat_: AEDAT-2.0 file for playback and algorithm experiments in [jAER](https://jaerproject.net) (use the AEChip _Davis346Blue_ to play this file.)

 The [v2e site](https://sites.google.com/view/video2events/home) shows these videos.

+## Model parameters

+The DVS ON and OFF threshold nominal values are set by _pos_thres_ and _neg_thres_.
+The pixel to pixel variation is set by _sigma_thres_.
+The pixel cutoff frequency in Hz is set by _cutoff_hz_.
+The leak event rate is set by _leak_rate_hz_.

+See our technical paper for futher information about these parameters.

+ ### Frame rate and DVS timestamp resolution in v2e
+ The _frame_rate_ parameter sets the output frame rate of DVS movies.
+It does not affect the generated DVS events, only how they are rendered to make the AVI movies.

+ The timestep resolution of the generated DVS events is set by combining the source frame rate and _slowdown_factor_ parameters.
+For example, if the source video is at 30Hz frame rate and _slowdown_factor_ is 20, then the DVS events will have timestamp resolution of 1/(30*20)s=1/600s=1.66ms.

 ## DAVIS camera conversion Dataset